steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 |MRSeedDatabase|Adds the test data to the database and populates the user store.||
 |MRExitAfterInitialization|Perform initialization and then exits without starting the server.|

+#### HTTPS
+    HttpsRedirection
+        It does not work on IIS.
+It does work for IIS Express, Development and Production. app.UseHttpsRedirection leads to Xunit test failure.
+            Test disables HttpsRedirection to support XUnit.